PriteshGajjarJava/core-java-2023/CoreJavaNotes.md

 	|boolean		|	1 bit	  | Boolean			  | false

 There is no "unsigned" type in Java.
 As its there in C/C++ for storing address of variable(pointer).
-Each data type in Java has corrosponding wrapper class.
+Each data type in Java has corresponding wrapper class.

-Boxing: Conversion from primitive data type to wrapper calss is called as "Boxing".
+Boxing: Conversion from primitive data type to wrapper class is called as "Boxing".

-Auto Boxing: Compiler does this conversion wherever required from primtive type to wrapper type. e.g.
+Auto Boxing: Compiler does this conversion wherever required from primitive type to wrapper type. e.g.

 	List<Integer> list = new ArrayList<Integer>();